George Latimer (escaped slave): Imprisonment

 A major development that occurred as a result of Latimer's arrest was the Latimer Committee's creation of two separate petitions, the "Great Massachusetts Petition" and the "Great Petition to Congress."
 The former requested a law banning the involvement of state officials or public property in the detention or arrest of suspected fugitives.
 The latter demanded that laws be passed severing any connection between Massachusetts and slavery.
 Latimer's freedom was purchased while these petition drives were still ongoing, but they had a considerable impact.
 The petition delivered to the State Assembly contained 64,526 signatures and weighed 150 pounds by the time it was delivered on February 17, 1843.
-This petition was a significant contribution to the passage of the 1843 Liberty Act, dubbed the "Latimer Law," which prevented Massachusetts officials from assisting in the detention of suspected fugitive enslaved people and banned the use of state facilities to detain such suspects.
+This petition was a significant contribution to the passage of the 1843 Liberty Act, dubbed the "Latimer Law", which prevented Massachusetts officials from assisting in the detention of suspected fugitive enslaved people and banned the use of state facilities to detain such suspects.
 The petition to Congress, delivered to John Quincy Adams was less successful, with no legislation resulting from it.

 Latimer's arrest spurred other action as well.
 It was the "immediate impetus" for the organization of the New England Freedom Association and increased collective action in the black community of Massachusetts.
 One example of this is the fundraising efforts that helped raise the money that was eventually used to purchase Latimer.
 These meetings were addressed by such abolitionists as Frederick Douglass and Charles Lenox Remond.

 Latimer's freedom was eventually purchased from Gray for $400.

 Post-freedom

 After his freedom was purchased, George Latimer remained involved in the abolitionist cause, attending anti-slavery conventions and helping to gather signatures for the two petitions that were started while he was imprisoned.

 There is not a great deal of information available about Latimer's life as a free man.
 He continued to be involved in, and connected to, the abolitionist movement.
 In 1851 he was involved in the rescue of an escaped enslaved person, Shadrach Minkins, when he was paid to keep Minkins's owner under surveillance.

 Latimer's primary occupation was as a paperhanger and he worked in this capacity for forty-five years in Lynn, Massachusetts.
-The first of the Latimers' four children was born shortly after his freedom was purchased.
+The first of the Latimer's four children was born shortly after his freedom was purchased.
 The youngest, Lewis Howard Latimer, who was born in 1848, went on to become an inventor, and worked for such prominent inventors as Alexander Graham Bell and Thomas Edison.

 Death

-Latimer died on May 29, 1897 in Lynn, Massachusetts.
+Latimer died on May 29, 1897, in Lynn, Massachusetts.